Polynomial Bounds for the Grid-Minor Theorem: Extensions

-(Notice that the definition of the tree-of-sets system only requires that each set $S_i\in \sset$ has the $\alphawl$-bandwidth property in the sub-graph $G'$ of $G$ induced by the vertices of the tree-of-set system.
-The Theorem requires a slightly stronger property, that $S_i$ has the $\alphawl$-bandwidth property in the graph $G^*$, that contains both the tree-of-set system, and the set $\qset$ of paths.)
+Notice that the definition of the tree-of-sets system only requires that each set $S_i\in \sset$ has the $\alphawl$-bandwidth property in the subgraph of $G$ induced by the vertices of the tree-of-sets system.
+The preceding theorem requires a slightly stronger property, that additionally $S_i$ must have the $\alphawl^*$-bandwidth property in the graph $G^*$, that contains both the tree-of-sets system, and the set $\qset = \bigcup_{S\in \sset} \qset(S)$ of paths.